You can access these settings in the Settings application under the URLs and SEO category.

 Move ViewState to the end of the page

-If enabled, the system places the ViewState field at the end of the output code generated for pages.
+If selected, the system places the ViewState field at the end of the output code generated for pages.
 This helps search engine crawlers process more page content.

 Use NOFOLLOW for user links